 When you apply for Social Security Disability Insurance (SSDI), you must have a severe impairment that keeps you from working.
-One question the Social Security Administration (SSA) asks to see if you qualify is, “Is your condition ‘severe'”?
+If your condition is not severe enough, you will not qualify for SSDI.

-What Does Severe Disability Mean Under SSDI?
+What does Severe Disability Mean Under SSDI?

 - Walking